michaelkielt/multinational-retail-data-centralisation/README.md

 Throughout the development of this tool, key insights were gained:

-- **Star-Based Schema Optimization:** Understanding and implementing a star-based database schema proved instrumental in supplementing the efficiency of analytical queries.
-This structured approach to organising dimensions and fact tables facilitates smoother data analysis.
+- **Star-Based Schema Optimisation:** Understanding and implementing a star-based database schema proved instrumental in supplementing the efficiency of analytical queries.
+This structured approach to organising dimensions and fact tables facilitates greater data analysis.

 - **Column Casting and Data Type Precision:** Learning the importance of casting columns to their correct data types significantly improved the overall integrity of the database.